 The Architecture Department at MIT sponsors the Guastavino Project and Guastavino.net website.
 Boston was the epicenter for Guastavino domes in North America because the Guastavino Company and Guastavino Company Tile Factory were based there.
 There were nearly a thousand such buildings throughout the US and some 65 in the Boston area.
 The website has information and pictures of each of these buildings, maps of their location, info on walking tours of Guastavino buildings around Boston, etc.

-In 2005, members of MIT’s Guastavino research team traveled to the UK to help build a Guastavino dome for the Pines Calyx conf center near Dover in Kent.
+In 2005, members of MIT’s Guastavino research team traveled to the UK to help build a Guastavino dome for the Pines Calyx conference center near Dover, Kent.
 The design and construction of the domes drew heavily on Guastavino research done at MIT.
-Here are some pics of their build.

 Architectural engineer Sezer Atamturktur has done an impressive analysis of the structural dynamics and significant features of Guastavino domes: She writes: